DeeRNathan95/DeeRNathan95/README.md

 ⚡**Fun Facts:**
-- 🌍 French by birth, British by upbringing, Swiss by choice — rooted in Sri Lankan Tamil heritage
+- 🌍 French by birth, British by upbringing, living the Swiss life — rooted in Sri Lankan Tamil heritage
 - 🎹 Hobbies: I play piano, hit the gym, learning and love building apps that solve real-world problems
 - 🐺 I have a blue eyed dog, a husky.
 - 🚗 Car enthusiast !